Case Studies in Capsule Filling

 Company A was experiencing poorly joined capsules on their intermittent motion capsule-filling machine for one of its products.
 Internal inspections of the problem caused loss of production time and consistently low yield.
 Upon review by the Capsugel Technical Service Engineer, the setup of the closing station was targeted for improvement.
 The height of the counter bearing and timing of the movement was adjusted to correct the conditions causing poor joining of capsules.
 The adjustment resolved the issue.
 As a result, production downtime due to internal inspection was eliminated, yield was improved by more than 8%, and the company saved $94,000 annually for production of this one product.

 Increasing Speed to Increase Profit

-The combined savings for both exceeds the cost spent on empty capsules.
+The combined savings exceeded the total annual cost of empty capsules.

-The absence of faster throughput is often due to other manufacturing circumstances as illustrated below.
+The absence of faster throughput is often the by-product of other manufacturing circumstances as illustrated in the case study below.

 Reducing Downtime Increase Profitability

 Aggregate data collected by Capsugel shows that reduced downtime leads to substantive savings.
 The numbers among 30 cases reflect only a small number of instances in which downtime was reduced by 1 to 2 hours (per 8 hour shift basis), and may not reflect the potential savings through continued technical consultation.
 In the following case study, the dramatic reduction in downtime was discovered through the implementation of preventative maintenance.